 In addition, there are a few other best practices that may increase security in two-factor authentication:

 - Messages should be programmed to expire quickly (e.g. 10 minutes)

 - The use of high-quality routes, backed by reliable operator connectivity.
-In most cases, hackers are able to intercept OTPs from low-quality SMS routes.
+In most cases, hackers are able to intercept OTPs from low-quality SMS routes

 - The combination with other authentication methods for use cases that require stronger security, such as push notifications and biometrics.

-When used wisely, SMS (and voice, as a fallback) can step up to higher grades of security, and enable enterprises to combine usability and strong two-factor authentication.
+When used wisely, SMS (and text-to-speech, as a fallback) can step up to higher grades of security, and enable enterprises to combine usability and strong two-factor authentication.
 SMS is certainly not perfect, but none of the other authentication methods is.
 To increase security, it is essential to keep the authentication process user-friendly.

 Get an overview of most common authentication methods in our Multifactor Authentication Guide.